arminneo/members-core/README.md

 ```` shell script
 mvn -v
 ````
-[5] Make sure you are application's directory.
+[5] Make sure you are in the application's directory.

 [6] Run the application using following command:
 ```` shell script
 mvn spring-boot:run
 ````

-- You can see the swagger API documentation here: http://localhost:8080/swagger-ui.html#/
+- You can see API documentation (using swagger) here: http://localhost:8080/swagger-ui.html#/
 - You can run tests with following script:
 ```shell script